Broad Beans: How to grow

-Broad Beans are one of the easiest vegetables to grow.
-You can eat the fresh shoots in salads, add them to stir fires or let the plants develop and produce a healthy crop of pods full of delicious sweet beans.
+You can eat the fresh shoots in salads, add them to stir fries or let the plants develop and produce a healthy crop of pods full of delicious sweet beans.

-NOTE: Broad bean seeds can also be sown directly into the garden soil.
-Make a shallow trench in well prepared garden soil and sow the seeds into this spacing them so that they are about 15-20cm (6-8inches) apart.
+NOTE: The method below is for growing broad beans in modules.
+They can also be sown directly into the garden soil.
+Make a shallow trench in well prepared garden soil and sow the seeds in this, spacing them so that they are about 15-20cm (6-8 inches) apart.
 Cover over with soil and keep moist.

-Fill large modules or root trainers with a quality seed sowing compost.
-Choose Gro-Sure Seed & Cutting Compost.
+Fill large modules or root trainers with a quality seed sowing compost, such as Gro-Sure Seed and Cutting Compost.

-Using a dibber make holes in the compost inside each module to a depth of about 2.5cm (1inch).
+Use a dibber to make holes in the compost inside each module to a depth of about 2.5cm (1 inch).

 Sow individual seeds in to each hole and then cover over with more compost.
 Firm gently.
 Keep the compost slightly moist and in an unheated propagator in an unheated greenhouse or cold frame.

 The seedlings will normally start to germinate with 7-14 days.

 When the seedlings are 7.5 to 10cm (3-4 inches) tall, they can be planted out into the garden.

 Plant them in rows, allowing space for canes to be placed in the row to support the broad bean plants when they grow.